stride3d/stride-docs/en/manual/scenes/edit-a-scene.md

 ### Viewport

-The [Viewport](../game-studio/dedicated-editors/scene-editor/viewport.md) displays a 2D or 3D preview of a scene, without running the game.
+The [Viewport](../game-studio/dedicated-editors/scene-editor/viewport.md) displays a 3D or 2D preview of a scene, without running the game.
 It allows you to look at the environment from different angles and change the transform of entities in an intuitive and visual way.

 ![](../game-studio/dedicated-editors/scene-editor/media/viewport.webp)

 [!INCLUDE [viewport-navigation](../../includes/scenes/viewport-navigation.md)]

-Entities can be selected from the Viewport by just clicking on them.
+Entities can be selected from the **Viewport** by just clicking on them.

 ![](media/viewport-select.webp)